adapter-hub/adapters/docs/embeddings.md

 # Embeddings

 With `adapters`, we support dynamically adding, loading, and deleting of `Embeddings`.
 This section will give you an overview of these features.
+A toy example is illustrated in this [notebook](https://colab.research.google.com/github/Adapter-Hub/adapters/blob/main/notebooks/Adapter_With_Embeddings.ipynb).

 ## Adding and Deleting Embeddings
 The methods for handling embeddings are similar to the ones handling adapters.
 To add new embeddings we call